Classic7-Mod/Classic-Website/README.md

 # Classic-Website
 The official Classic 7 website used on classic7.lol!
+With a download counter!
 # Credits for the website
 - Microsoft: Inspiration for the design and also most of the icons
 - Jony V: The background used on the website